tkubica12/azure-policy-rbac-demo/resourceMove/resourceMove.md

 az policy definition delete -n moveTest
 ```

 Activity Log shows Deny on even initiate by Microsoft Azure Policy Insights, but only after resource has been moved.
+This ex-post action does not prevent movement to happen, but flags resource as non-compliant so situation gets reported.
 ![](img1.png)

 ## Potential solutions and workarounds